 A resistor could be placed across capacitor C1 so that the timer will be reset if the pulses stop arriving.
 This resistor should have a resistance of at least three times the value of R1.

-These circuits will delay the removal of power to an external circuit by using relays or transistors.
-Other output control devices such as optoisolators could also be used to control the load.
+These circuits delay the removal of power to an external circuit by using relays or transistors.
+Other output control devices could also be used to control the load.

 The next circuit produces an average duty cycle of 51.5% over the entire resistance range of R2 at a supply voltage of 10 volts.